AdobeDocs/experience-platform.en/help/query-service/guardrails.md

 * **Batch queries**: For executing `INSERT TABLE AS SELECT` and `CREATE TABLE AS SELECT` queries to clean, shape, manipulate, and enrich data.
 The results of these queries **are stored** on the data lake.
 The metric for measuring the consumption of this functionality is computational hours.

-* **Query Service users**: Query Service users provided within your a current license for Customer Journey Analytics, Adobe Real-Time Customer Data Platform and/or Adobe Journey Optimizer may also be used with Data Distiller.
+* **Query Service users**: Query Service users provided within your a current license for Customer Journey Analytics, Adobe Real-time Customer Data Platform and/or Adobe Journey Optimizer may also be used with Data Distiller.
 Query Service users are shared between features.

 * **Ad hoc users**: Ad hoc users are the ones executing ad hoc queries.